Tongling: History

+Tongling has been famous as a beautiful mountain city since its origins in the Han dynasty over 1500 years ago.
+Owing to its copper and tin deposits, it was an important center in the past for bronze production.
+The scale of industrial activity gradually increased through the Ming (1368–1644) and Qing (1644–1911) dynasties, the Japanese occupation of 1938–45, and especially under the Communist government since 1949.Tongling has a long history and produced many talented people.
+It is one of the important birthplaces of China's bronze culture.
+The history of copper mining and smelting has lasted for more than 3,000 years without interruption.Tongling has been a mining center since the 7th century CE.
+While it has only been an industrial city for the second half of the 20th century.

 Geography

 Tongling is located in southern Anhui on the southern (right) bank of the lower reaches of the Yangtze River, with latitude ranging from 30° 45' 12" to 31° 07' 56" N and longitude ranging from 117° 42' 00" to 118° 10' 06" E; the maximal north–south extent is 42.5 km, and the greatest east–west width is 40.6 km.
 It borders Fanchang County to the southeast, Qingyang County and Nanling County to the south, Guichi District of Chizhou to the southwest, and, northwest across the Yangtze, Wuwei County and Zongyang County.